-• composition\type - Defines if the composition is given by element (e.g., 75 wt-% Fe - 25 wt-% Cr) or by component (e.g. 65 wt-% Al2O3 - 35 wt-% CaO).
+- phase The phase name - composition\unit The composition unit, default: mass percent - composition\type Defines if the composition is given by element (e.g., 75 wt-% Fe 25 wt-% Cr) or by component (e.g. 65 wt-% Al2O3 35 wt-% CaO).
 In case of a metallic phase, the composition is given by element even if component is selected.
 Default: by component.